barbazul/1kfa/mod_guide_player.md

 and perhaps even a certain amount of wealth or treasure.

 There are some moves that are affected by how much *stuff* a character carries.
-These moves have the tag "UNENCUMBERED", and declare an encumbrance penalty in their descriptions.
+These moves have a "Encumbrance Penalty" section, and describe how carried equipment affects their outcomes.

 At any time that it makes sense in the fiction, a character can drop items and equipment.